Gavin-Persad/playwright.pokemon.name.wipe/readme.md

 # Playwright Testing Lesson: Building a Pokémon Name Scraper

+## Introduction: Using Playwright to Collect Pokémon Names

+Playwright is a powerful tool for end-to-end testing.
+It allows us to step into a user’s shoes and simulate their experience when interacting with a web application.
+Whether you’re testing, scraping data, or automating tasks, Playwright provides the flexibility and precision needed for web development.

+Pokémon Name Collection: we’ll use Playwright to accomplish a specific mission, collecting the names of the original 151 Pokémon.
+Yes, those classic creatures from our childhood—the ones that sparked our imaginations and fueled countless battles on the playground.
+The new Pokémon?
+Well, they’re cool too, but for now, let’s focus on the OGs.

+The Challenge

+- Visit the Pokémon Database: The journey begins at https://pokemondb.net/pokedex/all.
+This comprehensive Pokédex contains information about every Pokémon species.
+We’ll scrape the names from here.
+- Mask Our Identity: Some websites don’t take kindly to data scraping.
+To avoid detection, we’ll use a random agent; a digital disguise that keeps our intentions hidden.
+- Collect and Store: Once we’ve gathered the Pokémon names, we’ll store them in an array.
+Why?
+Because arrays are like Poké Balls, they hold our precious data until we’re ready to unleash it.
+- Ready?
+Let’s Catch 'Em All!
+By the end of this lesson, you’ll have not only a working Playwright script but also a list of those iconic Pokémon names.
+So grab your Poké Balls (or, you know, your keyboard), and let’s get started!

 ## Ticket 1: Install Playwright with Chromium

 Set up Playwright with Chromium for browser automation.